publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptI/m__us_usc_t19_s1671c.md

             (B) __Other agreements__

-                If the agreement accepted by the administering authority is an agreement described in subsection (c) of this section, then the liquidation of entries of the subject merchandise shall be suspended under [section 1671b(d)(2) of this title][/us/usc/t19/s1671b/d/2], or, if the liquidation of entries of such merchandise was suspended pursuant to a previous affirmative preliminary determination in the same case, that suspension of liquidation shall continue in effect, subject to subsection (h)(3) of this section, but the security required under [section 1671b(d)(1)(B) of this title][/us/usc/t19/s1671b/d/1/B] may be adjusted to reflect the effect of the agreement.
+                If the agreement accepted by the administering authority is an agreement described in subsection (c), then the liquidation of entries of the subject merchandise shall be suspended under [section 1671b(d)(2) of this title][/us/usc/t19/s1671b/d/2], or, if the liquidation of entries of such merchandise was suspended pursuant to a previous affirmative preliminary determination in the same case, that suspension of liquidation shall continue in effect, subject to subsection (h)(3), but the security required under [section 1671b(d)(1)(B) of this title][/us/usc/t19/s1671b/d/1/B] may be adjusted to reflect the effect of the agreement.

         (3) __Where investigation is continued__

-        If, pursuant to subsection (g) of this section, the administering authority and the Commission continue an investigation in which an agreement has been accepted under subsection (b) or (c) of this section, then—
+        If, pursuant to subsection (g), the administering authority and the Commission continue an investigation in which an agreement has been accepted under subsection (b) or (c), then—

             (A) if the final determination by the administering authority or the Commission under [section 1671d of this title][/us/usc/t19/s1671d] is negative, the agreement shall have no force or effect and the investigation shall be terminated, or